vaidik2762/Vedanter-1.0/README.md

 # Vedanter-1.0
+Welcome to our innovative Python project designed to harness the power of voice commands on Android devices!
+With the integration of the androidhelper module, our program offers seamless interaction through voice commands, opening up a world of possibilities for hands-free operation.

-Program thet work with voice command in android first you have to install androidhelper module on your android divice Ti's recomded to use QPython app for run the code
+To get started, simply install the androidhelper module on your Android device.
+We highly recommend utilizing the QPython app for executing the code effortlessly.